richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#3.md

 The reason is a bit subtle:
 the `select` transform passes along the named columns, including one named `EF_MuniEasemen` (without the "t").
-Yet the `filter` transform is looking a the column name that has a "t", and so it gives the "Unknown name" error.
+Yet the `filter` transform is looking for a column name that has a "t", and so it gives the "Unknown name" error.
 To correct the error, simply fix the typo and re-execute.